Bills Digest No. 83, Bills Digests alphabetical index 2023-24

 Background

-This Schedule implements Australia’s public country-by-country reporting (CBCR) regime by amending the Taxation Administration Act 1953 (TAA) to require certain large multinational enterprises to publish selected tax information on a CBC basis for specified jurisdictions, and on either a CBC basis or an aggregated basis for the rest of the world.
+Schedule 4 to the Omnibus Bill implements Australia’s public country-by-country reporting (CBCR) regime by amending the Taxation Administration Act 1953 (TAA) to require certain large multinational enterprises to publish selected tax information on a country-by-country (CBC) basis for specified jurisdictions, and on either a CBC basis or an aggregated basis for the rest of the world.

 CBCR has been described as involving: